DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Related Works

-More recently, selection-based methods~\cite{jiang2023vad, chen2024vadv2, li2024hydra, li2024hydramdp_pp, wang2025enhancing} have emerged.
-These models evaluate a diverse set of candidate trajectories by scoring them against safety-focused metrics (e.g., PDM scores~\cite{dauner2024navsim}).
-A prominent example is Hydra-MDP~\cite{li2024hydra}, which won the recent NAVSIM challenge.
-It employs multiple rule-based teachers and distills them into the planner to create diverse trajectory candidates tailored to different evaluation metrics.
+More recently, selection-based methods~\cite{chen2024vadv2, li2024hydra, li2024hydramdp_pp, wang2025enhancing} have emerged.
+These models evaluate a diverse set of candidate trajectories by scoring them on safety-focused metrics (e.g., PDM scores~\cite{dauner2024navsim}).
+A prominent example is Hydra-MDP~\cite{li2024hydra}, which employs multiple rule-based teachers and distills them into the planner to create diverse trajectory candidates tailored to different evaluation metrics.

 Our proposed model also falls under the selection-based paradigm.
-However, unlike prior methods that perform a single-shot selection from a fixed candidate set—often leading to suboptimal decisions—we introduce a coarse-to-fine selection and refinement strategy.
+However, unlike prior methods that perform a single-shot selection from a fixed candidate set—probably leading to suboptimal decisions—we introduce a coarse-to-fine selection and refinement strategy.
 This approach significantly improves selection precision by progressively narrowing down the trajectory set to the most optimal candidates.